fjarri-attic/oldi-hero-translation/en/042_book1-stasimon-iii.md

 "You're right.
 Only the Cleaners themselves know just this much --- that they exterminate monsters --- and that is enough."

 "Yes, uncle.
 Enough for them.
 Not for us.
-It's my turn now, Anax.
+It's my turn now, Lord.
 I'll tell you about young Alcides, son of Zeus and Alcmene, the future Lone Cleaner, equal to the gods --- and about the true cause of his madness..."

 #### Epode[^33]